Fake It Flowers: Recording and concept

 Beabadoobee told i-D, "Fake It Flowers is pretty much my whole life in one album."
 On the album's namesake she said "I recorded my demos on my phone and for some reason they all saved as 'Fake It Flowers', and I was like, 'Oh!
 That's a cool name!'
 So I figured I may as well just call the album that! [...]
 I got kind of obsessed with flowers actually, especially when filming the video for 'Care' and doing the whole creative side with my boyfriend."
 The record was recorded with Pete Robertson of the Vaccines and Irish studio engineer Joseph Rodgers, both of whom recorded Beabadoobee's last project Space Cadet (2019).

 Lyrically, the album contains "intense feeling and emotion", as well in addition to what Will Hodgkinson of The Times described as "catchy songs about the concerns of youth".
 It explores Beabadoobee's experiences with self-harm, childhood trauma, her romantic relationship with her boyfriend, and using "hair dye as [a method of] empowerment".
-Beabadoobee occasionally called on labelmate Matty Healy of British rock band the 1975 for lyrical assistance.
+Beabadoobee occasionally called on labelmate Matty Healy of English rock band the 1975 for lyrical assistance.